passiv-me/scaling-uod/README.md

 # scaling-uod
-Repository for the paper "Scaling Unsupervised Outlier Detection: industrial challenges and an effective approach"
+Repository for the paper "Scaling Unsupervised Outlier Detection: industrial challenges and an effective approach".